-In short, a person earning an average income can get back roughly a third of the cost of their premium in tax, those in the top income bracket nearly half.
+Someone earning an average income can get back roughly a third of the cost of their premium in tax.
+Those that are in the top income bracket can get back nearly half.

 A good incentive – if you needed one in the first place – to protect one of your most valuable assets – your income.

 In addition, you can pre-pay for up to 12 months’ of premiums (before June 30) in order to claim the tax deduction in the current financial year.